saudiwin/saudiwin.github.io/content/home/about.md

 +++

+For the 2018 - 2019 academic year I will be a postdoctoral researcher at the Niehaus Center for Globalization and Governance at Princeton University.
+Starting in 2019, I will be an assistant professor of political science at New York University in Abu Dhabi.

-I am a PhD Candidate in the Politics Department at the University of Virginia.
-My research examines the influential role played by powerful businesspeople in emerging democracies.
+My main line of empirical research examines the influential role played by powerful businesspeople during political instability.
 Through field research and surveys of businesspeople in North Africa, I show how businesspeople's engagement with emerging democracies is especially problematic when business is united against democracy.
 This outcome is much more likely to occur if a powerful state actor, such as the Egyptian military, is able to force businesspeople to work together to undermine democratization.
 You can access my CV from [this link](https://virginia.box.com/shared/static/yujb02uas3v721qtvru3xlh9bjo7oct1.pdf).

-I also incorporate advanced quantitative techniques in my analysis, including Bayesian modeling, time-series econometrics and psychometric measurement models.
-For more information about my projects using the R statistical software package, including my forthcoming R package `idealstan`, please visit my [Github site](http://www.github.com/saudiwin).

-For a summary of my dissertation research, please view the presentation below that I gave as a finalist in the University of Virginia's 3-Minute Thesis competition:

-{{< youtube I8xcc7B_Uds >}}
+I also have ongoing projects in Bayesian modeling, time-series econometrics and psychometric measurement models that are aimed at advancing the ability of social scientists to handle noisy observational data.
+To that end, I am the author of an R package [idealstan](https://cran.r-project.org/web/packages/idealstan/index.html) that implements new forms of the ideal point model (latent variable model) that is particularly applicable to studying public opinion, legislative activity and social media.